Skip to content

 Photo by J. Fusco for Visit Philadelphia.

-Today, this early display of LGBTQ+ activism is commemorated with a historical marker at the corner of 5th and Chestnut Streets.
+Today, this early display of LGBTQ+ activism is commemorated with a historical marker near 6th and Chestnut Streets.

 Other LGBTQ+ historical markers can be found in the city.
 There’s one for Alain Locke, known as the “Father of the Harlem Renaissance” for promoting African American artists, writers, and musicians.
 Another one is for Gloria Casarez, Latina lesbian civil rights leader and Philadelphia’s first director of LGBT Affairs.
-And one for Philadelphia Gay News (PGN), one of the most awarded weekly newspapers in the U.S.
+And markers for Philadelphia Gay News (PGN), one of the most awarded weekly newspapers in the U.S., and the previously mentioned Giovanni’s Room.

 Visiting Philadelphia for one of the events above and looking for places to stay or how to get around?
 Check out our Plan Your Trip page for more information.